Health & Wellness

 For Information, please visit the Mandatory Health Insurance for J Exchange Visitors Website

-Enroll and purchase here: Brown University International Scholars Insurance
+Enroll and purchase here: Brown University International Scholars Insurance.

 For additional information, please also visit: Office of International Student and Scholar Services (OISSS) Health Insurance Information